-Cloud providers, like those we’ve tested for this article, provide easily accessible online storage for the masses.
-There are a variety of different providers, offering anywhere from 1GB to 1TB of free online storage.
+The best cloud storage providers provide easily accessible online storage for the masses.
+There are a variety of different services catering to photo storage, offering anywhere from 1GB to 1TB of free online storage.

 Cloud storage services enable you to restrict access to your photos with a password, and share them privately and securely with others via private web links.
 Some providers, like Google Photos and Microsoft OneDrive, integrate easily with email applications for even easier sharing.

 That’s plenty of storage for regular users, but professional photographers will probably use it up quickly with higher-resolution images.
-In such cases, users can upgrade to 2TB ($52.12/month) or 5TB ($74.62/month) plans.
+In such cases, users can upgrade to 2TB ($52.12 a month) or 5TB ($74.62 a month) plans.

 IDrive allows users to backup photos from an unlimited number of devices onto a single account.
 With the “Auto Camera” feature, this process can be automated, with photos and videos stored at the original or compressed quality.